The-Zombie-Horde/Hangman/README.md

 # Hangman
 Let's play Hangman

-Hangman with Graphics and Sound!
+Hangman with Graphics and Sound along with Voice!

-I hope to add voice soon!

 Just run hangman.py to play!